 - Finalize processes

-4. Full production:
+4. Full-scale production:

-- Complete conversion
+- Complete transition

 - Continuous monitoring